arangodb/docs/3.6/http/endpoints.md

 ============================

 The API `/_api/endpoint` is *deprecated*.
-For cluster mode there is `/_api/cluster/endpoints` to find all current coordinator endpoints (see below).
+For cluster mode there is `/_api/cluster/endpoints` to find all current Coordinator endpoints (see below).

 The ArangoDB server can listen for incoming requests on multiple *endpoints*.